DR Congo: What you need to know about the conflict – DW – 01/28/2025

 Sanctions have been imposed on M23 leaders, and there have been warnings against foreign interference.

 However, the global response remains muted, leaving African nations to bear the brunt of the conflict's consequences.
-For the DRC's population of over 100 million people, the stakes are dire.
+The stakes are dire for the DRC's population of over 100 million people.

 Humanitarian organizations warn that the violence could lead to famine, outbreak of disease, and further mass displacement.
 Without urgent action, the conflict risks spiraling into a large-scale tragedy with consequences for the entire region.